Historic center of Mexico City: Notable sites east of the Zócalo

 The Museo de la Secretaría de Hacienda y Crédito Público is an art museum located at Moneda Street #4.
 It is housed in what was the Palacio del Arzobispado (Palace of the Archbishopric), built in 1530 under Friar Juan de Zumárraga on the base of the destroyed pyramid dedicated to the Aztec god Tezcatlipoca.
 It remained the archbishphoric until 1867 when the Finance Ministry Accountancy Department was established there.
 The modern museum houses an exhibit dedicated to this god as well as a large art collection.

 La Santísima Church is located at the corner of La Santísima and Emiliano Zapata streets.
 Its full name is Temple and Hospital of the Most Holy Trinity (Templo y Antiguo Hospital de la Santisíma Trinidad).
 The church was built between 1755 and 1783 as a temple for the adjoining hospital/hospice for priests.
 The church still retains its original function but the adjoining hospital and office sites have since moved into private hands with only parts of the original structures still intact and preserved.
 The church is also noted for the fact that it has sunk almost three meters since it was built.

-The José Luis Cuevas Museum is located just off the main plaza, or Zocalo of Mexico City in a building that was the convent for the neighboring Church of Santa Ines (Agnes of Rome).
+The José Luis Cuevas Museum is located just off the city's main plaza, or Zócalo, in a building that was the convent for the neighboring Church of Santa Ines (Agnes of Rome).
 This convent was founded in 1600 by Don Diego Caballero and his wife Doña Inés de Velasco.
 The convent existed until 1861, when, due to the Nationalization of Church Property Act, all convents and monasteries in the country were disbanded.
 The convent's church and residence hall where separated and the Church of Santa Inés still maintains its original function.
 The residence hall became private property, functioning mostly as tenements until artist José Luis Cuevas bought the property with the intention to restoring it and establishing the current museum dedicated to his art and art of contemporary Latin America.

 The House of the First Print Shop in the Americas at the corner of Moneda and Licenciado Primo Verdad streets was the home of the first printing press/print shop in the New World.
 The house was originally constructed by Gerónimo de Aguilar in 1524 and is located on the outer edge of what was the sacred precinct of the Templo Mayor prior to the Conquest.